 Think you need real snow and the outdoors to build a snowman?
 Think again.
 Stuff a bunch of large white pillowcases (with pillow stuffing, comfy clothes, or even crumpled up paper) and you have the makings for an indoor snowman.
-Velcro can help to stack them as well as to adhere items such as buttons, eyes, and nose onto your indoor snowman.
+Velcro can help to stack them as well as be used for affixing items such as buttons for eyes, nose, and mouth.

 06 of 09